Malemute/esoterra_tours/README.md

 $ python main.py --url <incoming url> # possibly requires call of python3 executive instead of just python

 ```
-If the script is called with no parameters, a user can input the link from the console

 # Output Example
 To create a short link: